RedisLabs/redislabs-docs/content/platforms/kubernetes/kubernetes-cluster-recovery.md

 ---
-Title: Redis Enterprise Cluster Recovery for Kubernetes
+Title: Cluster Recovery for Redis Enterprise on Kubernetes
-description:
+description: When a Redis Enterprise cluster loses contact with more than half of its nodes either because of failed nodes or network split, the cluster stops responding to client connections.
+  When this happens, you must recover the cluster to restore the connections.
 weight: 70
 alwaysopen: false
 categories: ["Platforms"]